ibm-cloud-docs/vmwaresolutions/archiref/nsx/networking_services.md

 ### Firewall rules
 {: #nsx-networking_services-firewall-rules}

-By default, the Management ESG is configured to deny all traffic.

-**Deny:** To drop all traffic with no response when that traffic isn't allowed to traverse the firewall by any previous (higher in the order) rule or rule set.
+By default, the Management ESG is configured to deny all traffic that is to drop all traffic with no response when that traffic isn't allowed to traverse the firewall by any previous (higher in the order) rule or rule set.
 Automatic rule generation is selected to allow for control traffic to the ESG pair.

 The following firewall rules are set, in addition to the automatically generated rules: